hr991117/Songs_website_DA/README.md

-# Important Note - SQL Script
+# Song Website Data Anlysis - SQL Script

 ## Overview
 This SQL script (Important Note.sql) is designed for analyzing user interaction and engagement data on a song website.
 The script plays a crucial role in preparing the database for detailed analysis, helping to uncover key insights about user behavior and trends on the platform.